Blendify/blender-manual/blender_docs/manual/editors/file_browser/introduction.rst

 Usage
 =====

+The File Browser is used in all the file-related operations.
-The file browser has multiple uses, while its often used for save/load, it can be kept open for other uses too.
+It has multiple use cases, while its often used for save/load.

-Use cases include:
+These include:

 - Opening and Saving Blend files.
 - Import/Export other file formats.
 - Picking new locations for existing file-paths (images, video, fonts... etc).
 - Browsing inside other blend-files, when using :doc:`Linked Libraries </data_system/linked_libraries>`.

-You can also keep the File Browser open, as with any other editor type.
+You can also keep the File Browser open, as with any other editor type, to browse through the file system.
+In this case of confirm/cancel buttons will be absence.
-In this case the button to load a file is removed.

 The main purpose of this is to be able to drag media files:

 - Images into the :ref:`editors-sequencer-index` (to set background or apply as material textures).
 - Media files into the :ref:`editors-sequencer-index`.

+On the other hand, if the File Browser is opened for a file action (opening, saving, importing, etc.), it will appear maximized and waiting for an operation to complete before returning to the former screen layout.

 .. _file-browser-open-sequence:

 Opening an Image Sequence